 Mark was born in Ukraine and started his musical life in Kharkiv.
-He studied conducting at the Russian Academy of Music in Moscow.
-While still a student he began his conducting career in 1990 as an Assistant conductor of the Moscow Ensemble of Contemporary Music, the “Young Russia” State Symphony Orchestra and Russian National Orchestra.
+He studied conducting at the Russian Academy of Music in Moscow 1987-1993.
+While still a student he began his conducting career in 1990 as an Assistant conductor of the Moscow Ensemble of Contemporary Music and the Youth State Symphony Orchestra “Young Russia”.
 He worked with Mstislav Rostropovich, Michael Tilson-Thomas, Kent Nagano, Valery Gergiev, Evgeny Svetlanov, Alexander Lazarev and Paavo Berglund.

 As an Artistic Director and Principal Conductor of the Krasnoyarsk Symphony Orchestra, Mark was responsible for the success and growth of the orchestra.
 In addition to conducting 40 symphonic programs every season, he established summer academy for young musicians from various cities of the Siberian region and a groundbreaking Summer Open Air Festival in Krasnoyarsk which were attended by tens of thousands of spectators.
 He led the orchestra on three Asian tours to China and South Korea with concerts in prestigious concert halls including the Seoul Arts Center.
 He has been recognized with a string of awards for his contributions to cultural life of Krasnoyarsk Region, that including the 2013 Award of the Mayor of Krasnoyarsk City, 2014 Awards of the Governor and the Minister of Culture of Krasnoyarsk Region.

-His guest engagements include the Filharmonia Artur Rubinstein, Polish Wieniawski Philharmonic, Roma Symphony, Russian National Orchestra, Moscow State and Russian Philharmonic, Sweden’s Gävle Symphony Orchestra, Moravian and Sofia Philharmonic, Queensland Symphony, Israel Sinfonietta, Cyprus Symphony, Slovak Radio Symphony, Liepaja, Kaunas and Klaipeda Symphony Orchestras, Presidential Symphony Orchestra of Turkey and Istanbul Symphony Orchestra, Israel Sinfonietta, Transylvanian Philharmonic, Gyeonggi Philharmonic, Yucatan Symphony, OFEQ and Bellas Artes Chamber Orchestra in Mexico, National Symphony Orchestra of Costa Rica, Christchurch Symphony and Parana Symphony Orchestra, Xiamen Philharmonic and others.
+His guest engagements include the Filharmonia Artur Rubinstein, Polish Wieniawski Philharmonic, Roma Symphony, Russian National Orchestra, Moscow State and Russian Philharmonic, Sweden’s Gävle Symphony Orchestra, Moravian and Sofia Philharmonic, Queensland Symphony, Israel Sinfonietta, Cyprus Symphony, Slovak Radio Symphony, Liepaja, Kaunas and Klaipeda Symphony Orchestras, Presidential Symphony Orchestra of Turkey and Istanbul Symphony Orchestra, Transylvanian Philharmonic, Gyeonggi Philharmonic, Yucatan Symphony and Bellas Artes Chamber Orchestra in Mexico, National Symphony Orchestras of Costa Rica and Philippines, Christchurch Symphony, Parana Symphony Orchestra in Brazil, Xiamen Philharmonic and others.

 Mark Kadin often looks beyond the mainstream in his strikingly conceived programs.
-Alongside the core repertoire (including Beethoven, Brahms, Dvorak, Schumann, Tchaikovsky, Rimski-Korsakov, Rachmaninov, Prokofiev, Shostakovich, Sibelius, De Falla, Mahler, Bartok, Stravinsky) Mark Kadin maintains a strong affinity to rarely heard works by Stenhammar, Kurpinsky, Walton, Silvestrov, Kancheli, Schnittke, maintaining a close relationship with new music having conducted more than 100 works written after 1960: “He likes to do this type of conceptual, thematic, genre-summarizing concerts, with the aim of intriguing the audience and the orchestra in different ways.” - Decrescendo.net
+Alongside the core repertoire (including Beethoven, Brahms, Dvorak, Schumann, Mendelssohn, Tchaikovsky, Rimski-Korsakov, Rachmaninov, Prokofiev, Shostakovich, Sibelius, De Falla, Mahler, Bartok, Stravinsky, Bernstein) he also has a strong affinity to rarely heard music by Silvestrov, Stenhammar, Kurpinsky, Walton, Kancheli, Schnittke, maintaining a close relationship with new music having conducted more than 100 works written after 1960: “He likes to do this type of conceptual, thematic, genre-summarizing concerts, with the aim of intriguing the audience and the orchestra in different ways.” - Decrescendo.net